Leadership is about influence…

-Most people tend to agree with specific proposed values, such as honesty, integrity, togetherness, etc. These are all virtuous concepts that intuitively make sense to most people; therefore, people typically desire to embody and uphold them.
+Most people tend to agree with specific proposed culture values, such as honesty, integrity, togetherness, etc. These virtuous concepts intuitively make sense to most people; therefore, people typically desire to embody and uphold them.

-However, a culture struggles when the values identified don’t get adequately communicated or aren’t lived up to a consistent basis – especially when things get tough.
+However, a culture struggles when the values identified aren’t communicated adequately or aren’t lived up to a consistent basis – especially when things get tough.
 What happens then is the undoing of most team cultures.
 The values merely become words that are plastered on a wall somewhere.
-Team members stop trusting them, realizing they don’t really matter to anyone, and the culture of the team begins to unravel.
+Team members stop trusting them, realizing they don’t really matter to anyone, and the team’s culture begins to unravel.

-The key as a leader, is to take those values off the page and bring them to life.
-This is done by communicating them clearly yourself, both in your language and your actions, as well as giving everyone else the opportunity to communicate them to each other in safe and habitual ways in the daily environment.
+The key, as a leader, is to take those culture values off the page and bring them to life.
+This is done by communicating them clearly yourself, both in your language and your actions, and giving everyone else the opportunity to communicate them in safe and habitual ways in the daily environment.

-Let’s say for example, one of your team values is responsibility.
+Let’s say, for example, one of your team values is responsibility.
 You have determined, as a group, that everyone needs to take responsibility for the team’s performance and their personal contributions to it.
-A simple behaviour that communicates responsibility is keeping the shared team spaces tidy and clean.
+Keeping the shared team spaces tidy and clean is a simple behaviour that communicates responsibility.
 This then becomes what responsibility looks like to the team.
-The visual appearance of shared space is how we are able to communicate to one another that we are taking responsibility for the environment.
-Our shared value is being exercised and actively upheld.
-If there is a day where the space is disordered, then we know we are falling short on one of our values.
-This example makes value entrenchment seem quite simple, but this is only just getting to the stage where real leadership comes in.
-What are you going to do when the team is not meeting the standard that was collectively agreed upon?
+The visual appearance of shared space is how we can communicate to one another that we are taking responsibility for the environment.
+Our shared culture value is being exercised and actively upheld.
+If there is a day when the space is disordered, then we know we are falling short on one of our values.
+This example makes value entrenchment seem quite simple, but this is only just getting to the stage where authentic leadership comes in.
+What will you do when the team is not meeting the standard that was collectively agreed upon?

-In order for team values to be created and effective, they need to include input from everyone on the team.
-Values and how they are communicated must be created and agreed upon by both the leaders and the members of the team.
+For team culture values to be created and effective, they need to include input from everyone on the team.
+Values and how they are communicated must be created and agreed upon by both the leaders and team members.
 This is how an environment becomes transformational.

-A top-down approach or even a bottom-up approach to determining values only creates a transactional relationship.
+A top-down or bottom-up approach to determining values only creates a transactional relationship.
 Everyone has to agree on the values that underpin the culture of the team, as well as understand how they are communicated to each other.

-Tony Hsieh (pronounced Shay), grew the shoe company Zappos to a billion dollars in revenue over the course of a decade and eventually sold it to Amazon.
+Tony Hsieh (pronounced Shay) grew the shoe company Zappos to a billion dollars in revenue over a decade and eventually sold it to Amazon.
 Hsieh is widely recognized as an expert on what makes humans tick.
 He’s quoted as saying, “if you set things up right, the connection happens.”
-He spent most of his time as CEO of Zappos, creating an environment that allowed for what he called “collisions”.
+He spent most of his time as CEO of Zappos, creating an environment that allowed for what he called “collisions.”
 He was constantly thinking of ways to ensure the members of his organization would organically run into each other and connect, ideally igniting otherwise unlikely conversation.
-This culture became so ingrained that the goal of these collisions was for each member to suggest another person they should talk to or connect with.
+This culture became so ingrained that these collisions aimed for each member to suggest another person they should talk to or connect with.
 Transformation over transaction.

-The environment created by Hsieh at Zappos is an example of the idea that – connection precedes commitment.
-People are more willing to commit to an idea if they feel a connection with the people involved in it.
-This is what strong cultures are striving for, and this is what tribal leadership has been anchored on for thousands of years.
+The environment created by Hsieh at Zappos exemplifies the idea that – connection precedes commitment.
+People are more willing to commit to an idea if they connect with the people involved.
+This is what strong cultures are striving for and what tribal leadership has been anchored on for thousands of years.
 Team members become connected to one another in meaningful ways.
 Creating a space for everyone to rely on each other, communicate with each other and have psychological safety.

 At innerlogic, we’re all about creating connections within your team.

-Suppose you’re serious about creating an environment that is conducive to productivity and team success.
-In that case, it’s important to get consistent feedback on how it’s going and how members are feeling inside of it.
+Suppose you’re serious about creating an environment conducive to productivity and team success.
+In that case, it’s essential to get consistent feedback on how it’s going and how members feel inside it.

 This information will give you insights and feedback in real-time about your environment and areas that might need more attention or critical conversations that should be had.
 It will point leaders in the right direction toward high-performing teams.